Selective antagonist of neuromuscular nicotinic receptors α1β1γδ. Displays selectivity for α/δ sites over α/γ sites in Torpedo.

 Keywords: alpha-Conotoxin EI, alpha-Conotoxin EI supplier, α1β1δγ, alpha1beta1deltagamma, a1b1dg, selective, nAChR, antagonists, Acetylcholine, Nicotinic, Receptors, Non-Selective, Subtypes, Other, α-conotoxin, alpha-conotoxin, EI, a-ConotoxinEI, conotoxins, venoms, (Other, Subtypes), 3124, Tocris Bioscience

 Citations for α-Conotoxin EI

 Citations are publications that use Tocris products.

 Currently there are no citations for α-Conotoxin EI.
 Do you know of a great paper that uses α-Conotoxin EI from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.